Language selection

 Search

-Help protect killer whales
+Help protect Southern Resident killer whales — Know before you go

-Release date: June 2023
+Release date: June 2026

-Description: Help protect killer whales
+Description: Help protect Southern Resident killer whales

-Help protect killer whales
+Help protect Southern Resident killer whales

 Know before you go

-Canadian laws and guidelines for boating, fishing, and paddling around killer whales
+Canadian laws and guidelines for boating, fishing and paddling around killer whales

 Penalties for violations may apply.